-Nepal and Bangladesh, being least developed countries, work closely on the issues of common interests in the bodies like UNCTAD, ECOSOC, WTO, and share similar views on various regional and international forums including SAARC, BIMSTEC and the United Nations.
+Nepal and Bangladesh work closely on issues of common interests and share similar views at various regional and international forums, including SAARC, BIMSTEC and the United Nations.

-The areas of cooperation have been joint venture sectors like banking, finance and insurance.
+Nepal-Bangladesh Joint Economic Commission (JEC) was set up at the level of Finance Ministers in 1978.
+The areas of cooperation are joint venture sectors like banking, finance and insurance.
 New initiatives are being undertaken in the field of readymade garments, leather goods, pharmaceuticals, and PVC pipes.

-Value in ‘000 NRs
+Value in ‘000 NRS.

-|Fiscal year||Imports from Bangladesh||Exports from Nepal||Trade Balance|
+|Year||Imports from Bangladesh||Exports from Nepal||Trade Balance|

-Source: Trade and Export Promotion Center, GON, 2016
+Source: Trade and Export Promotion Center, GON, 2019

-Source: Nepal Tourism Statistics 2016
+Source: – Nepal Tourism Statistics, 2019

 The Government of Bangladesh offers seats to Nepali students in the fields of medicine and engineering every year.
 In addition, hundreds of Nepali students have been pursuing higher studies on self-finance basis largely in medical, dental science and engineering fields in various institutions of Bangladesh.